 With that in mind, I wanted to share some of my favourite spots you should think of visiting on your trip to the East Coast.

-Some are smack-bang on the waterfront, whilst others a few hours away.
+Some are smack-bang on the waterfront, whilst others are a few hours away.
 Regardless, they’re all in the East ergo why they’re all ‘East Coast’, especially when you consider how huge the country is.

 In any case, take a gander at these beautiful places you have to see on your next trip within the East Coast USA, below.